tainacan/tainacan-wiki/dev/repository-metadata.md

  }

  @return array        Array with the total number of values found.
 The total number of pages with the current number and the results with id and label for each value.
-Terms also include parent, taxonomy and number of children.
+Terms also include parent, taxonomy, and number of children.

 ### insert()